Lileo0/SFR-News-Project/README.md

 https://github.com/Lileo0/SFR-News-Provider

 ## Setup
+### How to run the SFR-News-Project:
 * Run the docker-compose file

-* Install required dependencies for the javascript via npm install
+* Install required dependencies for the JavaScript via npm install

-* Run the JavaScript file to publish a message into a topic
+* Run the produceMessageToAvroTopic JavaScript file to register a schema and publish a message into a topic
+* Optional: You can also register a schema separately by running the register-schema JavaScript file

+### How to run SFR-News-Provider Springboot Application
+* Run the docker-compose file
+* Build and run the Springboot application

+Additional Notes: The application can only work if the docker containers from SFR-News-Projects have been started and a schema has been registered, due to its usage of the schema registry.

 ## Exercise 3
 ### How is the Schema validated based on your compatibility mode